List of Belgian regiments in World War II: Second Reserve

-The Second Reserve composed of Conscripts that just joined in late 1939.
+The Second Reserve composed of conscripts that just joined in late 1939.
 These newer regiments were poorly equipped, their weaponry dated back to the early 1900s.
 Additionally, each regiment in the Second Reserve was smaller than their First Reserve counterparts, lacking a Fourth Battalion.
-A lack of Heavy Weapons would plague the Second Reserve for the duration of the Battle of Belgium.
+A lack of heavy weapons plagued the Second Reserve for the duration of the Battle of Belgium.